ryanninodizon/sikulix-ui-automation-test-project/README.md

 }
 ```

-# Watch these YouTube videos to see how I created and used it
+# See these videos to see how I created and utilized it.
 -  [AUTOPLAY using SikuliX Project (Part 1)](https://youtu.be/TUUWTE534wE).
 -  [AUTOPLAY using SikuliX Project (Part 2)](https://youtu.be/DvJos-TVoDk).